biapy/biapy-bashlings/doc/realpath-check.md

 # src/realpath.bash

-Resolve the real absolute path and check its existence.
+Resolve the real absolute path and check for its existence.

 ## Overview